gofiber/fiber/docs/client/request.md

 ## Get

 Get sends the GET request.
-It sets URL and HTTP method and then it sends the request.
+It sets the URL and HTTP method, and then it sends the request.

 ```go title="Signature"
 func (r *Request) Get(url string) (*Response, error)